mr-kingshuk/vinayak-night-canteen-server/README.md

 ## Database Modeling

 The models define the structure of the data in the database.
-This project uses Mongoose to interact with a MongoDB database, via the MongoDb URI Connection String
+This project uses Mongoose to interact with a MongoDB database, via the MongoDB URI Connection String

-## Middlewares
+# Middlewares

-The middleware in this project is responsible for handling tasks such as authentication, error handling, and request validation.
+The middleware in this project is responsible for handling tasks such as authentication and authorization for different types of users.
+Each middleware function ensures that only authenticated and authorized users can access specific routes.

+1. **AuthHandler.js**:
+  - This middleware verifies the user is authentication by checking the authorization token sent in the request headers.
+  - The token is extracted from the `Authorization` header, typically following the `Bearer` schema.
+  - The middleware then verifies the token using a secret key.
+If the token is valid, the user's ID is extracted and used to retrieve the user's record from the database.
+  - If the user is authenticated, the request proceeds to the next middleware or route handler; otherwise, an error response is returned.

+2. **isMerchant.js**:
+  - This middleware extends the basic authentication check by verifying that the authenticated user is specifically a merchant.
+  - After verifying the token, the middleware checks the user's type in the database.
+  - If the user is identified as a merchant, the request proceeds; otherwise, an error is returned indicating that only merchant profiles are authorized to access the route.

+3. **isWorker.js**:
-- **authMiddleware.js**: Ensures that the user is authenticated before allowing access to certain routes.
+  - Similar to the `isMerchant.js` middleware, this function verifies that the authenticated user is a worker.
-- **errorHandler.js**: Centralized error handling, capturing and processing errors that occur during request processing.
-- **validateRequest.js**: Validates incoming requests to ensure they meet the required criteria.
+  - The token is verified, and the middleware checks the user's type in the database to confirm they are a worker.
+  - If the user is a worker, the request continues; otherwise, an error response is provided, stating that only worker profiles are authorized to access the route.

 ## API Reference
 ### Orders API